Noel (film)

 Noel is a 2004 American Christmas-themed drama film written by David Hubbard and directed by Chazz Palminteri.
 It stars Penélope Cruz, Susan Sarandon, Paul Walker, Alan Arkin, Daniel Sunjata and an uncredited Robin Williams.
-It was filmed in Montreal, Quebec, Canada.
+The film focuses on intersecting storylines taking place on Christmas Eve in New York City.
+It was filmed partly in Montreal, Quebec, Canada.

 Plot

 On Christmas Eve in New York, divorced publisher Rose Collins struggles to cope with caring for her mother, an Alzheimer's patient.
 As she contemplates suicide on a riverbank, former priest Charlie Boyd saves her life, and they spend the night together in her apartment.
-While Charlie explains that he has lost faith in God, the next morning he tells Rose that his faith has been restored by a telepathic conversation with Rose's mother, claiming that she wants Rose to move on with her life.
+Although Charlie explains that he has lost faith in God, he tells Rose the following morning that his faith has been restored by a telepathic conversation with Rose's mother, who claims that she wants Rose to move on with her life.
 Rose angrily ejects Charlie from her apartment.

 Young couple Nina Vasquez and Mike Riley are on the verge of breaking up due to Mike's increasingly jealous behavior.
-When Mike attacks a homosexual platonic friend of Nina, she leaves him.
-When Nina goes to her family to celebrate Christmas there, she meets Rose, who has secretly sneaked into her parents' house, and confides her story to her.
+When Mike attacks a platonic friend of Nina's, she leaves him.
+She goes to her family to celebrate Christmas, where she meets Rose, who, through a series of events, has found herself in Nina's parents' house, and confides her story to her.
 Feeling out of place, Rose and Nina go to a nearby bar.

 Elderly waiter Artie Venizelos searches for his deceased wife every Christmas.
-He molests Mike, believing him to be his wife's reincarnation.
+He makes sexual advances on Mike, believing him to be his deceased wife's reincarnation.
 When Artie collapses and is hospitalized, Mike learns from a colleague that Artie committed manslaughter in a fit of jealousy.
 As a result, his wife killed herself in a car accident.
 Mike sees this as a fateful sign that he must overcome his own pathological jealousy.

 Jules Calvert is a depressed young man whose sole happy memory is a Christmas celebration in a hospital when he was a teenager.
-Seeking to repeat the experience, he allows the criminal Arizona to break his hand, only to learn that he cannot revive the past.
-Rose, feeling guilty over her treatment of Charlie, returns to the hospital and discovers that Charlie is in a coma in the room next to her mother's.
-Back on the riverbank, Rose decides to enjoy life again, and sets up a date with one of the doctors.
+Seeking to repeat the experience, he allows the criminal Arizona to break his hand, but he soon learns that he cannot relive the past.

+Rose, feeling guilty for her treatment of Charlie, returns to the hospital.
+She discovers that Charlie has been in a coma for some time and that no one comes to visit him.
+Across the hall, Rose's mother has finally been eating, thanks to Dr. Baron, with whom Rose agrees to dine.